 Mutton and offal are not included as part of current Australian Dietary Guidelines.
 Through dietary modelling, Norman showed that including one serve (equivalent to 100 g of raw product) of mutton or lamb offal weekly into the diet for Australian women aged 31 to 50 years of age did not adversely affect the ability of a diet to meet guidelines, thus showing that mutton and offal are appropriate choices in a healthy diet.
 Could promoting the direct consumption of mutton and sheep offal improve the nutrient profile of Australian women, the elderly and food insecure households?

-The project “Mutton and sheep offal have a role to play in Australia’s food and nutrition security” is being carried out by researchers at the University of Sydney and forms the basis of my PhD.
+The project “Mutton and sheep offal have a role to play in Australia’s food and nutrition security” is being carried out by researchers at the University of Sydney and forms the basis of Kate Wingett's PhD.